viperproject/tutorial/tutorial/functions.md

 # Functions

 Just as predicates can be used to define parameterised (and potentially-recursive) assertions, Viper *functions* define parameterised and potentially-recursive *expressions*.
 A function can have any number of parameters, and always returns a single value; evaluation of a Viper function (just as any other Viper expression) is side-effect free.
-Functions applicaitons may occur both in code and in specifications: anywhere that Viper expressions may occur.
+Function applications may occur both in code and in specifications: anywhere that Viper expressions may occur.

 Functions are introduced in top-level declarations of the form: